 The Bachelor of Arts in Theology is designed to expose students to selected vocational options in ministry and provide a foundation for graduate education.
 The degree requirements emphasize spiritual formation and ministerial knowledge and skills.
-In addition to core requirements for the major, students must choose from one of three concentrations: Pastoral/Evangelistic Ministry, Teaching Ministry, or Pre-Counseling/Pre-Chaplaincy Ministry.
-Students in all concentrations are required to complete field education experience in selected practical courses.
+In addition to core requirements for the major, students must choose from one of two concentrations: Pastoral/Evangelistic Ministry or Pre-Counseling/Pre-Chaplaincy Ministry.
+Students in each concentration are required to complete field education experience in selected practical courses.
 Field requirements, including the "Credit Hour to Clock Hour" policy, are described in the departmental Student Handbook.